You turn to the best cast iron skillets for a couple of reasons. The obvious one is the strength and resilience of these pans; they’re workhorses.

-Will it break the bank?
 The price varies, of course, but you should expect to pay somewhere around $35 for this cast iron skillet.
 That’s not bad at all given the size and the features.

 This cast iron skillet is pre-seasoned and comes with a silicone hot handle holder (albeit only in red).
 It can be used with just about every cooking method (though perhaps not with that handle).

 It’s a ridiculously big skillet and costs a bit more than the intro line.

 Shape, size, and weight?
 It’s a round skillet measuring 13¼“ and has a flat-bottom cooking surface.
 It is a weighty 12.1 pounds though, so you can expect big muscles after working with this pan.

 Enameled or pre-seasoned?
 It’s a bare pan (there’s no enamel) and it does come pre-seasoned.
 The reports of inadequate seasonings are rare, so you can rest assured knowing it's seriously good quality.

 Suitable for all cooking surfaces?
 Yes.
 You can use it everywhere – even on the backyard grill.
 Though we would recommend you take the silicone handle cover off before putting it in the oven especially a hot one.